Last update: 22.08.2022 - older versions

 DAB+ national network expansion in 2019

-2) The commissioning phase of the nationwide MUX will take place on March 31, 2020 and will include the locations Bregenz-Pfänder, Innsbruck-Patscherkofel, Salzburg-Gaisberg and St. PöltenJauerling.
-With this expansion stage, up to 75% of the Austrian population will be covered with DAB+ reception.
+2) The commissioning phase of the nationwide MUX took place on March 31, 2020 and included the locations Bregenz-Pfänder, Innsbruck-Patscherkofel, Salzburg-Gaisberg and St. PöltenJauerling.
+With this expansion stage, 75% of the Austrian population is covered with DAB+ reception.

 |Simulcast on AM / FM||Exclusive on digital||Total of services|